icgc-dcc/ega_script/README.md

 cd ega_script
 ./main.py -t stage
 ```
-You can specify the `project` and `seq_strategy` in order to get the list of files which are only for given sequence trategies and belong to given projects.
+You can specify the `project` and `seq_strategy` in order to get the list of files which are only for given sequence strategies and belong to given projects.
 The tool will generate `to_stage_*.tsv` files under each project.
 For example:
 ```
 ega_operation/